The questions investors are asking right now

 Speak to one of our experts

 If you have any questions about the current environment, about ESG or about your investments, please get in touch with us or email firstname.lastname@example.org.
 If you would like to hear a full recording of the call, please get in touch with your usual contact at Canaccord who can share this with you.

-Please remember, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.
+Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.